Henry Cotton (doctor): Investigation and controversy

 Soon Cotton opened a private hospital in Trenton that did a hugely lucrative business treating mentally ill members of rich families seeking the most modern treatments for their conditions.
-Meyer reassigned Greenacre without completing her report and resisted her efforts to complete the report.
+Meyer reassigned Greenacre without completing her report and resisted her efforts to complete it.
 Admitting a shared belief in the possibility that focal sepsis might be the source of mental illness, Meyer never pressed his protégé to confront the scientific analysis of the erroneous statistics the hospital staff provided to Cotton, his silence guaranteeing the continuance of the practices.
-Later Cotton would occasionally admit to death rates as high as 30% in his published papers.
-It appears that the true death rates were closer to 45% and that Cotton never fully recognised the errors his staff made in analyzing his work.
+Later Cotton occasionally admitted to death rates as high as 30% in his published papers.
+It appears the true death rates were closer to 45% and that Cotton never fully recognized the errors his staff made in analyzing his work.

-In the early 1930s, Cotton's rate of postoperative mortality began to be a matter of professional debate in the state department of institutions, with some concerned that he intended to press to resume his position at the state hospital.
-Another report on Cotton's work was begun in 1932 by Emil Frankel.
-He noted that he had seen Greenacre's report and agreed with it substantially, but his report also failed to be completed.
+In the early 1930s, Cotton's rate of postoperative mortality became a matter of professional debate in the state department of institutions, with some concerned that he intended to press to resume his position at the state hospital.
+Another report on Cotton's work began in 1932 by Emil Frankel.
+He noted that he saw Greenacre's report and agreed with it substantially, but his report also was never completed.

 In October 1930, Cotton was retired from the state hospital and was appointed medical director emeritus.
-Although this ended the abominable surgeries which were so dangerous before the discovery of antibiotics, the hospital continued to adhere to Cotton's humane treatment guidelines and to carry out his less risky medical procedures until the late 1950s.
+Although this ended the abominable surgeries which were so dangerous before the discovery of antibiotics, the hospital continued to adhere to Cotton's humane treatment guidelines and conduct his less risky medical procedures until the late 1950s.
 Henry A. Cotton continued to direct the staff at Charles Hospital until his death.

-Henry A. Cotton died suddenly of a heart attack on May 8, 1933, in Trenton, New Jersey and was lauded in The New York Times and the local press, as well as international professional publications, for having been a pioneer seeking a better path for the treatment of the patients in mental hospitals.
+Henry A. Cotton died suddenly of a heart attack on May 8, 1933, in Trenton, New Jersey and was lauded in The New York Times and the local press, as well as international professional publications, for being a pioneer seeking a better path for treatment of patients in mental hospitals.